-Bad intonation can dampen the tone quality of the instrument and weaken the harmonic effect of the whole ensemble.
+Bad intonation can dampen the instrument's tone quality and weaken the harmonic effect of the whole ensemble.
 The audience will feel uncomfortable or less impressed with a performance with poor intonation.

 According to Carl Flesch, a famous violin pedagogue, good intonation is about having good ears and sensitive fingers to adapt quickly within a split second as the note is played.
-Bayla Keyes, violin professor at the Boston University, said that good intonation is both an acoustic reality and a kind of societal compromise, where people are already accustomed to hearing certain kinds of sound.
+Bayla Keyes, violin professor at the Boston University, said that good intonation is both an acoustic reality and a kind of societal compromise.
+People are already accustomed to hearing certain kinds of sound.

-By knowing the three systems of intonation, we will understand why sometimes the best-sounding note might not be at the right pitch.
-Besides that, we will learn about how sympathetic vibration and a good left hand technique can help us to play the violin with more accuracy.
+By knowing the three intonation systems, we will understand why sometimes the best-sounding note might not be at the correct pitch.
+Besides that, we will learn how sympathetic vibration and a good left-hand technique can help us play the violin with more accuracy.